 As indicated above, the vote on Proposal 2 is advisory and will not be binding on the Board, the Compensation Committee, or the Company.
-However, the Board values your opinions as expressed through your votes and other communications, it and our Compensation Committee will carefully review the 2018 Say-on-Pay voting results to better understand any issues or concerns you may have with our executive compensation.
-Shareholders who want to communicate with our Board on executive compensation or other matters should refer to "Communication with the Board of Directors" on page 45 of this Proxy Statement for additional information.
+However, the Board values your opinions as expressed through your votes and other communications, and our Compensation Committee will carefully review the 2019 Sayon-Pay voting results to better understand any issues or concerns you may have with our executive compensation.
+Shareholders who want to communicate with our Board on executive compensation or other matters should refer to "Communication with Directors" on page 46 of this Proxy Statement for additional information.

-✓ THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE EXECUTIVE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS, AS DISCLOSED IN THIS PROXY STATEMENT, PURSUANT TO THE COMPENSATION DISCLOSURE RULES OF THE SECURITIES AND EXCHANGE COMMISSION.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE EXECUTIVE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS, AS DISCLOSED IN THIS PROXY STATEMENT, PURSUANT TO THE COMPENSATION DISCLOSURE RULES OF THE SECURITIES AND EXCHANGE COMMISSION.